 By signing the Universal Declaration of Human Rights (UDHR) and ratifying various UN human rights treaties, the Philippines has committed itself to protecting, respecting and guaranteeing human rights.
-Implementation is anchored in the Philippine constitution of 1987 and other agreements (such as the Bill of Rights) and institutions (such as the State Human Rights Commission – CHR).
+Implementation is anchored in the Philippine constitution of 1987 and other agreements (such as the Bill of Rights) and institutions (such as the Philippine Human Rights Commission – CHR).
 Of the nine most important UN human rights agreements, the Philippines has ratified eight, including the UN Social Pact and the UN Civil Pact.
 The UN Convention against Disappearances has not yet been signed or ratified by the Philippines.
 Nonetheless, the number of human rights violations reported and experienced by Philippine partner organizations has been increasing steadily since 2001.

 Documentation of individual cases

 The AMP documents and accompanies individual cases of political murders as well as criminalizations and disappearances of human rights defenders and journalists, which illustrate the methodology of structural human rights violations.
-A list of all cases of political murders of human rights defenders and journalists appears in the AMP Human Rights Report.
+A list of all cases of political killings of human rights defenders and journalists appears in the AMP Human Rights Report.

-The AMP uses the lobbying instruments of civil society to influence decision-makers and multipliers in Germany, the EU and the UN with the aim of contributing to an improvement in the human rights situation in the Philippines.
-In this way we make our concerns and those of our Philippine partners heard on the international stage.
+The AMP uses the lobbying instruments of civil society to influence decision-makers and multipliers in Germany as well as at the EU and the UN levels with the aim of contributing to an improvement of the human rights situation in the Philippines.
+This way we are making our concerns and those of our Philippine partners heard on the international stage.